thomasneirynck/chopchop.js/README.md

 1. IterableMixin: a mixin with asynchronous array comprehension methods (map, reduce, groupBy, filter) for iterables.
 It works with arrays or iterators.
-2. Promise: lightweight PromiseA implementationand
+2. Promise: lightweight PromiseA implementation
-3. animationFrame: a polyfill for the browser's native requestAnimationFrame.
-It includes a framerate display you can add to your webpage during development.
+3. animationFrame: a polyfill for the browser's native requestAnimationFrame/cancelAnimationFrame.

 ##1.
 IterableMixin##